Victor-Casado/PlanetoPoints/README.md

         python3 -m venv foo

-3. Activate the virtual environment by running
+3. Activate the virtual environment

+   On linux/mac (I believe but have not tested on mac):

         . foo/bin/activate
+   On windows:

+        . foo/Scripts/activate

 4. In your terminal, run the command